Jump Jilani

 Jump Jilani is a 2014 Indian Telugu-language comedy film directed by E. Sattibabu.
 The film stars Allari Naresh, Isha Chawla, and Swathi Deekshith in lead roles with Kota Srinivasa Rao and Posani Krishna Murali portraying supporting roles.
 The film was a remake of Tamil film Kalakalappu (2012).
 Naresh plays dual roles.

 Plot

 Sathibabu runs the Nidadavolu-based Satyanarayana Vilas Coffee Club, inherited from his forefathers.
-Satyanarayana Vilas Coffee Club was a famous food outlet a few decades back, but has lost its prominence, and now Seenu finds it difficult to manage the struggling enterprise.
-The coffee club's chef and his granddaughter Ganga stay with Sathibabu.
+It was a famous food outlet a few decades earlier, but has lost its prominence, and now Seenu finds it difficult to manage the struggling enterprise.
+The food joint's chef and his granddaughter Ganga stay with Sathibabu.

 Madhavi, the new health inspector, decides to permanently shut down Satyanarayana Vilas Coffee Club due to its unhygienic environment.
 Sathibabu requests her to give him some time so he can make his hotel regain its prominence.
 Slowly, Sathibabu and Madhavi become good friends, and love blossoms between them.